For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 If you want to pack your clothes for a cleaner look, transparent boxes are the way to go.
 Sturdy and just opaque enough, these will ensure you never have to wonder where you stashed that swimsuit.

-Attach these bags to any vacuum and they will let you compress big items like sweaters, coats, and duvets into shrunken plastic packets.
+Attach these bags to any vacuum and you’ll be able to compress big items like sweaters, coats, and duvets into shrunken plastic packets.

 Plump Up Your Purses